back arrow icon

 3. Align Systems for Multi-State Tracking

-• Accounting systems that support state-level tracking of income and expenses
+• Accounting systems that track revenue and expenses at the state level.

-• Tools to calculate and remit sales tax in real-time
+• Tools to calculate and remit sales taxes in real time.

-• Payroll software that adjusts withholdings based on employee location
+• Payroll software that adjusts withholdings by employee location.

 4. Don’t Forget About Filing & Recordkeeping